A combinatorial approach to small ball inequalities for sums and differences: A combinatorial perspective on distribution-free inequalities

 Combining \eqref{eq:expectation}, \eqref{eq:exp-txf} and \eqref{eq:exp-txk}, we have

 Since $m^k$ and $(m)_k$ have the same order for fixed $k$ and large $m$, and $h_k(m)=o(m^k)$, the proposition follows by taking the limit $m\rightarrow\infty$. \end{proof}

-Although the proof is very simple, let us demonstrate the heuristic reason or intuition behind Proposition \ref{prop:prob-dis}.
+Although the above proof is very simple, let us demonstrate the heuristic behind this combinatorial argument.
 We will see that the assumption \eqref{eq:assumption} is not artificial and it has to be true if the inequality \eqref{eq:dis-free} holds for all distributions.
-For simplicity, we define $p=\mP((X_1, \cdots, X_k)\in F)$.
+For simplicity, we denote by $p=\mP((X_1, \cdots, X_k)\in F)$.
 Using the representation \eqref{eq:rep-txf}, we have